model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 ## Unsafe nondeterministic variables

 Kani also includes an **unsafe** method to generate unconstrained nondeterministic variables which do not take type invariants into consideration.
-As any unsafe method in rust, users must be careful when using unsafe methods and ensure the right guardrails are put in place to avoid undesirable behavior.
+As with any unsafe method in Rust, users have to make sure the right guardrails are put in place to avoid undesirable behavior.

 That said, there may be cases where you want to verify your code taking into consideration that some inputs may contain invalid data.